papermerge/wfeedback-ui/README.md

 ## Build JS Bundle

-To createa javascript bundle with webpack, run:
+To create the javascript bundle with webpack, run:

     $ npx webpack ./src/js/led_status.js

 JS bundle will be saved in `dist/leds.bundle.js` file.

+Same effect can be achieved with following command:

+    $ npm run-script build